 As past years, we will be offering travel scholarships for both teachers and students.

 About the scholarships: Funded by the Dennis and Phyllis Washington Foundation, the scholarships will consist of full conference registration plus a $275 travel/expense reimbursement.
-All teachers and students in Montana’s high schools, colleges, and universities are eligible to apply (residents of Hamilton and the vicinity are eligible for the conference registration scholarship but not the travel reimbursement).
+All teachers and students in Montana’s high schools, colleges, and universities are eligible to apply (residents of Helena and the vicinity are eligible for the conference registration scholarship but not the travel reimbursement).

 Teacher recipients must attend the entire conference, including Thursday’s Educators Workshop and the Saturday sessions.
 Student recipients must commit to attending all day Friday and Saturday, including a Saturday tour.